k3karthic/terraform__oci-vcn/README.md

 # Terraform - Create a Virtual Cloud Network in the Oracle Cloud
-Create a Virtual Cloud Network (VCN) in the Oracle Cloud which will serve as the default VCN for all future deployments.
+Create a Virtual Cloud Network (VCN) in the Oracle Cloud, which will serve as the default VCN for all future deployments.

 Terraform script for deploying a server in the [Oracle Cloud Always Free](https://www.oracle.com/cloud/free/#always-free) tier can be found at [https://github.com/k3karthic/terraform__oci-instance-1](https://github.com/k3karthic/terraform__oci-instance-1).